 Kevin Schubert is an associate in McKool Smith's New York office.
-He focuses his practice on intellectual property litigation and white collar criminal defense.
+He focuses his practice on patent litigation.
 He has been involved in all phases of litigation, including pre-suit analysis, taking and defending dozens of fact and expert depositions, drafting summary judgment motions, and preparing pre- and post-trial briefing.

 Before law school, Kevin worked as a patent examiner in Washington, D.C., at the United States Patent and Trademark Office in the Cryptography department.
 There, he examined more than 100 patent applications, interviewed lawyers and inventors, and wrote appeal briefs to the Board of Patent Appeals and Interferences.

 - Wi-LAN.
 Wi-LAN Inc. v.
 Apple Inc., 2015-1256 (Fed.
 Cir.).
 Represented Wi-LAN in an appeal regarding the claim construction of several terms in patents related to 4G LTE technology.

 - Wi-LAN.
 Wi-LAN Inc. v.
 Acer Inc. et al. (E.D.
 Tex.).
 Represented Wi-LAN in a patent litigation suit against leaders in the laptop, semiconductor, router, and handset industries related to Wi-LAN’s patented wideband OFDM that makes Wi-Fi capability possible in such devices.
 Both cases settled out of court for a substantial amount.